simonoxen/plastimatch/doc/sphinx/getting_started.rst

 Downloading the code
 --------------------

-The recommended method for downloading plastimatch is to use subversion to download the source code, and then compile the source.
+The recommended method for downloading plastimatch is to download the source code, and then compile the source.
 To download using subversion, use the following command::

   git clone https://gitlab.com/plastimatch/plastimatch.git